Tag Archives: 20th century Black media

 All three broadcasting forums are strongly focused from a Black worldview.
 For more than 15 years, the “Like It Is” title sequence has started with drums and a visual collage of the African-American experience, ranging from drawings of Africans being enslaved through pictures of the abolitionist period and the Civil Rights Movement to “Like It Is” interview clips from the 1970s to, finally, a still picture of a baby being born.
 After the collage, a red, black and green flag–the universally accepted symbol of Black Nationalism–is created onscreen, with the title of the show appearing in front of the flag shortly afterward.
 Law’s radio show started with an announcer saying “Night Talk” was “for people who live in the Black community and whose actions affect the Black community.”
 That description could easily apply to all three programs.

-The shows sound different.
+Not surprisingly, the shows sound different.
 Noble’s on-air demeanor, if not his line of questioning, is very calm and “objective;” he does not blatantly express his opinion on the air.
 Law and Byrd, on the other hand, have been open advocates on-air whose opinions on most topics are clearly known.
 Unlike Law and Byrd.
 Noble does not use music during the show; the show’s transitions to commercials and closing credits are done in silence.
 Noble is “Like It Is”s’ only interviewer, while Law and Byrd took calls from their audiences.
-Noble’s show is a weekly hour; the others had at least 16 hours of radio time to fill on the radio every week.
+Noble’s show is a weekly hour; the others had at least 16 hours of radio time to fill every week.

 All three seem to be addressing the same audience–one seeking the Black media imperative as preferred programming.
 In my view, the audience Law, Byrd and Noble seem to target is composed of serious-minded African-American adults who want to l) learn about African-American politics, history and culture and 2) do something to improve the condition of African-Americans from a left-of-center, Nationalist-oriented point of view.
 The hosts seek to increase understanding of the African-American experience by creating programs that inspire African-Americans to become race-conscious citizens.
 By doing this, from my perspective, they serve the movements that created them and push a new generation to be exposed and, hopefully, become actively involved in social justice struggles.

-The fact that Law, Byrd and Noble are part of a generation of Blacks influenced by the Civil Rights and Black Power movements does not make them at all unusual; millions of African-Americans were also shaped by the period between 1960 and 1975.
+The fact that Law, Byrd and Noble are part of a generation of Blacks influenced by the Civil Rights and Black Power movements does not make them at all unusual; millions of African-Americans were also shaped by “the Sixties,” the period between 1960 and 1979.
 What makes the story of these three men and their forums worthy of scholarly study is how, as media professionals, they consciously chose to make the mass media their own instead of being made by the mass media.
 As Black men who see their history, politics and culture as central to their identity as American citizens and human beings, they decided to make media from that experience during virtually the same time period–the late 1960s; they chose to make media that matched their beliefs, thoughts and opinions.
 They chose to use the media to present and discuss the African and African-American experiences from the often-controversial perspectives of their activist peers, not from the “objective” perspective taught in journalism school to Black and white journalists alike.
-In so doing, they became both proponents of the Black media imperative and ideological heirs– ”living mediums” standing on electronic stepladders–of the movements they have championed.
+In so doing, they became both proponents of the Black media imperative–”living mediums” standing on electronic stepladders–and ideological heirs of the movements they have championed.

 An Important Website For/About The 20th Century World Black Press